Where to Stay in Vienna

 "We stayed here as a family and had a great experience.
 The hotel is in a very go…"

-"The restaurant on the 18th floor of the hotel has a beautiful view, but the hote…"
+"The restaurant on the 18th floor of the hotel has a beautiful view.
+But the hote…"

-"It's a few steps away from Stephen's Cathedral, but there seem to be many hotels…"
+"It's a few steps away from Stephen's Cathedral.
+But there seem to be many hotels…"

-"The service is very good, but the facilities are very impersonal.
+"The service is very good.
+But the facilities are very impersonal.
 The air condit…"

 "Great hotel.
 Spacious rooms and helpful people at the reception.
 Very convenient…"